LaptopCat/livebio-tg/README.md

     </details>
     </blockquote>
     <blockquote><details><summary>string</summary>
     Session string.
 Only needed with the string authentication mode.
+For more info on authentication modes, look below.
     </details>
     </blockquote>
   </details>